 ×

-After two difficult winters the resort of Alpe du Grand Serre is shutting.
-Poor snow, falling numbers, a lack of investment and bleak prospects are to blame.
-NEW
+After several difficult winters and a lack of summer investment the resort of Alpe du Grand Serre is shutting.
+Poor snow, falling numbers and bleak prospects are to blame.
+UPDATED

 Alpe du Grand Serre is a collection of six villages in the southern French Alps near Grenoble.